Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-canf(3).
-Fields which do not map to a variable in the fmt field are
+Fields in the string that do not map to a variable in the fmt parameter

-The vwscanw and vw_scanw routines are analogous to vscanf(3).
-They
+vwscanw and vw_scanw are analogous to vscanf(3), and perform a wscanw

-perform a wscanw using a variable argument list.
-The third argument is
+using a variable argument list.
+The third argument is a va_list, a

-a va_list, a pointer to a list of arguments, as defined in <stdarg.h>.
+pointer to a list of arguments, as defined in stdarg.h.

 RETURN VALUE